srosanba/sas-custom-warnings/README.md

 The only part that will be truly new in this paper is that many more potential applications of custom WARNING messages will be described (covered in the [Wiki tab](https://github.com/srosanba/sas-customwarnings/wiki)).

 ## The Basic Idea
+Suppose you need to convert a numeric variable `GENDER` into a character variable `SEX`.
 ```
 data dm;
    set raw.demo;